LUH-AI/automl_repo_template/README.md

   - use things like cluster examples, experiment handling and plotting if they come up, ignore or delete else

 ## TODO List
-- test rsynch & add alias [Testing Theresa]
+- test rsynch [Testing Theresa]
+  - maybe print for local synch?
+Or suggestion for local bashrc?
 - re-check if deletion works for every combo of argparsing [Theresa]
 - fix plotting bugs [Theresa]
 - feature overview page [Caro]